Cumulocity-IoT/apama-rxepl/docs/api-docs/constructors/Observable.md

 ## Methods

 All of the public API for this event is static and as such this event should never be manually constructed.
-This is categorised list of the methods:
+This is a categorised list of the methods:

 * [Construction](#construction)
 	* [Create](#create)